sgkaufman/RMS_extra_tools/README.md

 In either case, you may need to change the path and filename of the shell script to execute.
-If the script has a different name, or is in a different location than the default, edit line 27 of Check_and_Clean.py to indicate where it is and wehat it is named.
+If the script has a different name, or is in a different location than the default, edit line 27 of Check_and_Clean.py (the value of the variable "script_location") to indicate where it is and what it is named.

 ### First Case: Adding an External Script for the first time.
 If you are adding an external script for the first time, edit your .config file so it reads this way: